SassDoc/broccoli-sassdoc/README.md

 Check the [doc](https://github.com/SassDoc/sassdoc/wiki/Customising-the-View) for more infos.

-_**Heads up**: If a config file is passed and found, its options will prevail over defauts.
+_**Heads up**: If a config file is passed and found, its options will prevail over defaults.
-Additionnal options passed to the grunt task, will complement it but not override it.
+Additional options passed to the Broccoli build, will complement it but not override it.
 You should really manage your options in one place._